 An individual is considered to have a disability if he/she has a physical or mental impairment that substantially limits major life activity, has a record of such an impairment, or is regarded as having such an impairment.
 (From the Americans with Disabilities Act of 1990 as amended in 2008.)

 - Cognitive: such as ADD, ADHD, learning disability, processing disorder

 - Mental Health: such as depression, anxiety, bi-polar disorder, PTSD

 - Medical: such as cancer, AIDS, allergies, digestive disorders, diabetes, heart disease, migraine

 - Physical: such as vision, hearing, loss of limb, cerebral palsy, mobility

-The Disability Services Coordinator works with students with chronic and acute disabilities to provide reasonable academic, housing, and dietary accommodations of a long-term or temporary nature.
+The Accessibility and Disability Resources Coordinator works with students with chronic and acute disabilities to provide reasonable academic, housing, and dietary accommodations of a long-term or temporary nature.

 Disclosure of disability is a personal choice students may or may not exercise.
-Students who choose not to disclose this information are not able to take advantage of disability services offered through the Disability Services Office (DSO).
-Students are encouraged to self-disclose disability information and to provide the disability services coordinator (DSC) with reasonable documentation.
+Students who choose not to disclose this information are not able to take advantage of disability services offered through the Center for Accessibility and Disability Resources.
+Students are encouraged to self-disclose disability information and to provide the Accessibility and Disability Resources Coordinator with reasonable documentation.
 Through self-disclosure, both the student and the College can make informed decisions about the suitability of Lynchburg College for the student’s collegiate pursuits.